WISVCH/nwerc-2022/content/rules.md

 A student may compete when eligible according to the [official ICPC regional rules](https://icpc.global/regionals/rules) summarized in the [2022 ICPC Regionals Eligibility Diagram](https://drive.google.com/file/d/1Gt0gh7e9ubSZOr1ZpZ3liU1g0__fPzg1/view).

 * A team consists of 3 eligible students.
-* An educational institution may send up to two teams.
-* The educational institutions must be from one of the region member countries.
-By special request teams from other countries may be allowed to participate in this region, as stated in the ICPC Regional Rules.
+* The educational institutions must be from one of the region's member countries.
+By special request, teams from other countries may be allowed to participate in this region, as stated in the ICPC Regional Rules.
 * All teams who want to participate must be registered.

 ### Special Rules for NWERC 2022